Even this year I heard entirely contradictory opinions about the usefulness of the social media for commerce.

-    The challenge is in selecting and executing the right social commerce tactics at the right time and integrating with other channels such as search and display advertising, mobile, email or direct marketing.
-Because each business has own distinctive combination of products and target audience, the specific recipes are also unique for each market.
+The challenge is in selecting and executing the right social commerce tactics at the right time and integrating with other channels such as search and display advertising, mobile, email, or direct marketing.
+Because each business has its own distinctive combination of products and target audience, the specific recipes are also unique for each market.
 Data and analytics are vital tools in selecting the right strategy and managing execution.

-Remember, ignoring social commerce or social media in your marketing strategy is a big mistake that sooner or later will have the negative impact on the future of your business.
+Remember, ignoring social commerce or social media in your marketing strategy is a big mistake that sooner or later will have a negative impact on the future of your business.
 This comment is equally applicable to online and offline industries.
-Social media is a must component of the Online to Offline (O2O) marketing too.
+Social media is a must component of Online to Offline (O2O) marketing too.